OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaLayerMaterial.md

           | random walk = 2

-        <p>If child materials disagree on the type of bssrdf, this type will be used instead.</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">If child materials disagree on the type of bssrdf, this type will be used instead.</p>

     <h3>fallback_clearcoat_use_bending</h3>